kroy-the-rabbit/dnsgui/README.md

 * `Transparent/Static` see the difference in the [Unbound documentation](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)

 Currently there is no way to delete a zone, just hostnames.
 Manually loading up the `unbound.sqlite3` database in the sqlite3 cli and deleting the record is the only way to remove a full zone.

+### Security Considerations

+This app is designed to be protected as management.
+An additional layer of security should be applied by implementing SSL and HTTP Basic Auth.
+With a more robust web server like nginx, it would be possible to implement two-factor authentication.

+Finally, this app includes CDN resources for bootstrap and JQuery.
+It might be desirable for the hyper-security-conscious to host those locally and edit `index.html`.